Getting More Praise at Work Starts with Your Attitude

 You say, “Thank you.”
 That’s it.
 That’s the magic bullet, doused in secret sauce.
 Saying “thank you” expresses gratitude for the feedback.
 “Thank you” doesn’t dispute, downplay, denigrate, or deflect.
 Your colleague gets to feel good about having paid you a compliment.
 As an added bonus, you don’t have to hear your own voice attacking your awesome.
 You can stop right there and come out ahead.

 Ask for Specifics

-If your colleague didn’t read my article or attend my webinar about positive reinforcement, they may have said something vague like “Great meeting today.”
+If your colleague didn’t read my article or attend one of my programs about positive reinforcement, they may have said something vague like “Great meeting today.”
 This doesn’t give you much to go on.
 After all, you don’t if they’re happy because the coffee was hot or because you used a font they could actually read or because you handled a hostile question with diplomacy and grace.
 “Great job at the meeting today” might mean you managed to get to the room on time without mustard on your blouse.
 (I don’t know your life, Joan.)
 You won’t know unless you ask.